Phylum Mollusca: Soft-Bodied Animals & Key Classes | NGSS High School Biology

 - In Cephalopods, it is differentiated into arms and tentacles for movement and capturing prey.

-- Visceral Mass: The central area containing internal organs (digestive, excretory, and reproductive).
+- Visceral Mass is the central area containing internal organs (digestive, excretory, and reproductive).

-- Mantle: A muscular covering over the visceral mass that secretes the calcium carbonate shell.
+- Mantle is a muscular covering over the visceral mass that secretes the calcium carbonate shell.

-- Radula: A unique rasping, tongue-like organ with chitinous teeth used for scraping food (absent in bivalves).
+- Radula is a unique rasping, tongue-like organ with chitinous teeth used for scraping food (absent in bivalves).

 ![]() |